mpilzar/C_ADTs_HelperFunctions/ADT_Implementations/README.md

-Putting this here to remind myself to add main functions for testing with makefile after I'm done with the implementations.
+Putting this here to remind myself to add main.c files and unit tests with makefile to display functionality after i'm done with the implementations.
-Also maybe unit tests.